MultiQC/MultiQC/docs/core/reports/customisation.md

       pattern: "[_.-][rR]?2$"
 ```

-The format of supported types is the same as for [Cleaning extensions](../getting_started/config.md#cleaning-extensions):
+The format of supported types is the same as for [cleaning extensions](../getting_started/config.md#cleaning-extensions) option:

 - `"truncate"`: The default mode.
 To get the group name, remove the pattern from the end of the string.
 - `"remove"`: Remove the pattern from the middle.